Sky News: Related channels

 Sky News Arabia, broadcasting in Arabic and headquartered in Abu Dhabi, UAE, launched in 2012.
 Sky plc owns 50% of the channel.

 Sky TG24, Italy's version of Sky News, launched in 2003.

-Sky News Australia was one-third owned by Sky plc until December 2016, when it was acquired by News Corp Australia.
+News24 was one-third owned by Sky plc until December 2016, when it was acquired by News Corp Australia.
 It carries Sky News UK overnight and shares some of its presentational style.
 On Foxtel in Australia, Sky News UK is available on channel 604.

 From 2004 to 2006, Sky News Ireland broadcast two newscasts produced in Dublin.
 The newscasts were cancelled due to low viewership.
 Sky News in Ireland now carries the same programming as Sky News in the UK with local insertion of Irish-specific ads.

 Previous partnership with CBS News

 Until 2017, Sky News had a resource-sharing agreement with CBS News in the United States to share footage and reporting.
 In July 2017, in the wake of Sky's pending takeover by 21st Century Fox (which runs the competing and former de facto sister Fox News Channel in the U.S.), and NBC News acquiring a stake in Euronews, CBS ended the agreement and entered into a similar deal with the BBC.